 People in Herefordshire are not keen on the idea of speed limits in the county’s towns and villages being cut to 20mph.

-A poll with Hereford Times story yesterday (September 13) found readers opposed to the idea by a margin of over two to one.
+A poll with a Hereford Times story yesterday (September 13) found readers opposed to the idea by a margin of over two to one.

 The story reported a meeting in Hereford planned by transport campaigner Professor John Whitelegg, to press for progress locally on the increasingly widespread policy.